 Wrist injuries are up there with the worst of them too.
-Because of the frequent use, you will notice the pain right away when doing mundane tasks like holding things or making a fist.
+Because of the frequent use, you will immediately notice the pain when doing mundane tasks like holding things or making a fist.
 Wrist pain during your exercise is probably even worse.
-It's just something that NEEDS to be avoided.
+It’s just something that needs to be avoided.

 One of the most common ways to sustain a wrist injury is from the repetitive strain of performing exercises.
-The most common way this occurs is performing bodyweight focused exercises on a flat surface, such as planks, push-ups or tricep dips.
-All of these utilise a stance where the hands are flat on the floor, facing down.
-This position can strain your wrists since they're taking most of your weight, and one of the easiest ways to see wrist pain in exercise.
+The most common way this occurs is by performing bodyweight-focused exercises on a flat surface, such as planks, push-ups or tricep dips.
+All these utilise a stance where the hands are flat on the floor, facing down.
+This position can strain your wrists since they’re taking most of your weight, and one of the easiest ways to see wrist pain in exercise.

-The pressure these positions assert onto the joints and tendons can be damaging if they are not used to such movements.
-You should variate your exercises and movements where reasonably possible to prevent excess damage.
-Equipment such as dumbbells or parallel bars will keep your wrists in a neutral position, so it's a good call to try them.
+The pressure these positions assert on the joints and tendons can be damaging if they are not used to such movements.
+It would help if you variated your exercises and movements where reasonably possible to prevent excess damage.
+Equipment such as dumbbells or parallel bars will keep your wrists in a neutral position, so it’s a good call to try them.
 You can also elevate the hands when performing certain exercises to reduce some of the pressure.

-Weighted exercises can also cause similar issues, especially when the forearms are not used to the force you are exerting.
-In this case, bad technique is the culprit.
+Weighted exercises can also cause similar issues, especially when your forearms are not used to the force you exert.
+In this case, the bad technique is the culprit.
 You are applying stress in areas that are not equipped to deal with it.
-These areas are weaker than the rest of your body, and thus more susceptible to being hurt.
+These areas are weaker than the rest of your body and, thus, more susceptible to being hurt.

-Often, the use of dumbbells or barbells that are too heavy and go beyond your capabilities will cause your wrists to move out of the neutral position too.
-This can actually cause more damage than bodyweight exercises, so ensuring you have a neutral grip is a priority throughout your workouts if you want to avoid wrist injuries in the first place.
+Using dumbbells or barbells that are too heavy and go beyond your capabilities will cause your wrists to move out of the neutral position too.
+This can cause more damage than bodyweight exercises, so ensuring a neutral grip is a priority throughout your workouts if you want to avoid wrist injuries in the first place.

-To prevent damage or lessen the impact, you can use athletic tape or wrist supports during your exercises.
+You can use athletic tape or wrist supports during your exercises to prevent damage or lessen the impact.
 This will take some of the weight off them.
 It is also a good idea to avoid workouts that could be causing the wrist injury in the first place.

-Stretching can also be useful for prevention.
-Try doing dumbbell rolls with your arms supported, or more forearm-based exercises.
+Stretching can also be helpful for prevention.
+For example, try doing dumbbell rolls with your arms supported or more forearm-based exercises.
 Some of the most famous wrist strengthening exercises are based on grip movements like contracting and releasing a tennis ball or a stress ball.
-You can also look into using a grip strengthening device.
+You can also look into using a grip-strengthening device.

-Ice is good for inflammation as well as preventing further strain from general day to day wear and tear.
-If the pain is worsening, wrist splints are an alternative to use until you are back to full strength.
+Ice is good for inflammation and preventing further strain from general day-to-day wear and tear.
+If the pain worsens, wrist splints are an alternative until you are back to full strength.
 Just try not to rely on it too much and build your wrists back up naturally.

 As with all injuries relating to exercise, it is always wise to seek advice from a medical professional.
 You can also talk to a trainer or do more in-depth research to find corrective exercises to suit your injuries.